0 In Italy/ One-Year Adventure/ Southern Italy

 Location, Location, Location

 Salerno is often overlooked by the more well-known and very popular city of Naples.
 Although, as a tourist destination, Salerno’s location is a great base to visit the stunning Amalfi Coast.
 The Amalfi Coast is known as one of the most beautiful stretches of coastal landscape in all of Italy.
-It also a great town to explore the northern region of Campania.
-We enjoyed this area of Italy Months 7 & 8.
+It is also a great town to explore the northern region of Campania.
+We enjoyed this area of Italy in Months 7 & 8.

 Excellent Timing on our Part